halftheopposite/TOSIOS/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/halftheopposite/tosios/blob/master/LICENSE) [![](https://github.com/halftheopposite/tosios/workflows/Docker%20Publish/badge.svg)](https://hub.docker.com/r/halftheopposite/tosios)

 The Open-Source IO Shooter is an open-source multiplayer game in the browser (desktop or browser).
-It is meant to be hostable and playable by (almost) anyone.
+It is meant to be hostable and playable by anyone.
 This is not an attempt at creating an outstanding gaming experience, but to create an easily understandable and modifiable multiplayer browser game.

 **Desktop version**